Nickname

 Injuries

-He had a left biceps strain in March 2018 and took three months to recover from the injury. (businesstoday.com.tw, 24 Aug 2018)
+He strained his left biceps muscle in March 2018 and needed three months to recover from the injury. (businesstoday.com.tw, 24 Aug 2018)

 He broke his foot and tore ankle ligaments a month prior to the 2016 Olympic Games in Rio de Janeiro.
 As a result he only competed on pommel horse at the Games. (intlgymnast.com, 23 Feb 2018)